ProcJimi/curriculum/README.md

 The repository also includes the following:

-1. Clickable URLs for selected papers and blog posts on topics including
+1.  clickable URLs for selected papers and blog posts on topics including

--   DATA and PROC steps
+-   Base SAS

 -   Hash table operations